 HABANEROS (or other chiles): For a more mild spice, use jalapeños in place of the habaneros.
 Like the heat more intense, use an even spicier chili of choice.
 If not everyone in your household likes the heat, you could try leaving the chilis on the side and add to the dish as needed or use as a garnish.
 Full disclaimer is that I haven’t actually tried the dressing with any other chili (or no chilis at all).
 The sauce will be very spicy on it’s own– it makes me hiccup!
 However, it milds out a lot once added to the bowl with the veggies and pasta.

 Cilantro Lime Pasta Salad

-1 (8oz) package whole grain or legume-based pasta
+- 1 (8oz) package legume-based or whole grain pasta

 - Prepare the pasta according to the directions on the package.
 Set aside in a large mixing or serving bowl.

 - Wash and prep the vegetables.
 Chop the bell peppers and tomatoes as small or as large as desired.
 Shred the cabbage and the kale.
 Add the vegetables to the bowl with the pasta.